 - Slowed heart and respiratory rates

-The kratom community is growing fast as thousands of people discover kratom’s benefits and abandon their traditional pharmacological medications for it.
+The kratom community is growing fast in the western world as thousands of people discover kratom’s benefits.

 However, kratom is currently unregulated in the US, and more research is needed.

 If you want to learn more about kratom, you’ve come to the right place.
-Keep reading to find out all you need to know about this remarkable compound.
+Keep reading to discover all you need about this remarkable compound.